Background pattern

 Reporting of side effects

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the empty packaging and any unused medicinal product in the SIGRE collection point at your pharmacy.
+If you have any further questions, ask your pharmacist how to dispose of the packaging and any unused medicinal product.
+This will help protect the environment.

 Composition of Cetirizine Sandoz